focus-editor/focus/LOG.md

 # TODO
 WORK REALLY FAST AND FOCUSED OR I WILL NEVER HAVE TIME FOR ANYTHING
 - Open file dialog
-    - On start, build a file list in the project
+    + On start, build a file list in the project
+    + Filter the list
+    - Don't leave empty space at the bottom because of scroll_y
+    - Setup a file watcher and just rescan
 - Input: select using mouse
 - Show file names with breadcrumbs
 - Click on breadcrumbs to view files?